sbidy/wiz_light/README.md

 ## What was declined or rejected:

 - Change of the speed of the transition from on to off and off->on.
 This is not supported via the UDP API and can only be configured via WiZ App.
-- Custom Effekts will not be implemented in the HASS integration becaus of missing in
+- Custom Effekts will not be implemented in the HASS integration becaus of missing feature in HASS.

 ## :information_source: [Development Log](https://github.com/sbidy/wiz_light/discussions/78)